136 Creative Party Ideas

 9. Frito pies

-For some strange reason, this particular concoction not only tastes amazing but also makes for the perfect party food.
+For some strange reason, this concoction tastes amazing and makes for the perfect party food.

 10. Bacon-wrapped tater tots